 - 1 loaf french or sourdough bread, sliced 3/4 – 1 inch thick

-- 1/2 cup almond milk, or non-dairy milk of choice
+- 1/2 cup unsweetened almond milk, or non-dairy milk of choice

 - 2 tablespoons pure cane sugar, maple syrup or coconut palm sugar

-- 1 to 2 tablespoons coconut oil, for griddle/skillet
+- 1 to 2 tablespoons vegan butter or coconut oil, for griddle/skillet

 Serve with pure maple syrup and garnish of choice.

-Serves about 3 – 4, depending on how thick you slice your bread.
+Serves about 3 – 4, depending on how thick you cut your slices.
+2 slices per serving.

 Nutrition information is based on 1/2 loaf of bread, or about 6 slices.